f4z3r/.bootstrap/README.md

 ## Manjaro Install

 Get a live bootable USB with XFCE version of Manjaro.
+Install it with `cryptomount` but without any office suite.

 ## Setup